pedroamarall/rest-builder/networking/README.md

 	1. Type ***ssh 192.168.xxx.xxx*** to SSH into your neighbor's machine.
 You already know the username and password.

 	1. Notice that your Bash prompt now looks slightly different.
 There should be four characters that are different.
 Find the four characters.
 This should be a reminder to tell you when you are on your machine and when you are connected to your neighbor's machine.
+For example, one may be ***me@nuc10-i7-k6d9*** and the other may be ***me@nuc10-i7-z3f5***.

 	1. Type ***la***.